ASEAN Recognition

 ADELINA KAMAL

-Adelina also contributes to academia as a regular guest lecturer at the University of Indonesia’s Master’s Programme in Disaster Management, and has authored numerous research-based articles and papers on humanitarian assistance and disaster management.
+Adelina contributes to the academic and research communities as a regular guest lecturer at the University of Indonesia’s Master’s Programme in Disaster Management.
+She was affiliated with the Singapore-based ISEAS–Yusof Ishak Institute as an Associate Senior Fellow in 2022.
+She has authored numerous research-based articles on humanitarian assistance and disaster management, and regularly shares her insights at conferences, webinars, and podcasts.